social-media-questionnaire-header

 choose the best social media channels for your brand with Sendible's free guide

-Unless your client is brand new to social media marketing, chances are they’ll have used tools to help them and should have some data on how effective their campaigns have been.
+Unless your client is new to social media marketing, chances are they’ll have used tools to help them and should have some data on their campaigns' effectiveness.

 You’ll want to find out what tools they’ve been using, how they’ve measured ROI, what they’ve tried in the past, and what is and isn’t working for them.

-Learning about their sales funnel and buyer’s journey is also helpful to see where social media marketing fits into their overall marketing strategy and sales process.
+Learning about their sales funnel and buyer’s journey is also helpful in seeing where social media marketing fits into their overall marketing strategy and sales process.

 These questions will help you get the answers you need: